ulysses8791/ulysses8791.github.io/484_24S_syllabus.md

 ## Deferred Grades

 Students who are *currently passing a course* but are unable to complete the course because of illness or emergency may be granted a deferred grade which will allow the student to complete the course within the first several weeks of the following semester.
 Note that deferred grades are limited to those students who can verify and document a valid reason for not being able to take the final examination.
-For more information see [Deferred Grades](https://www.registrar.psu.edu/grades/deferred.cfm).
+A deferred grade which is not changed to a letter grade by the instructor by 10 weeks after the course ends will automatically become an F. For more information see [Deferred Grades](https://www.registrar.psu.edu/grades/deferred.cfm).

 ## Late-Drop

 Students may add/drop a course without academic penalty within the first six calendar days of the semester.
 A student may late drop a course within the first twelve weeks of the semester but accrues late drop credits equal to the number of credits in the dropped course.
-A baccalaureate student is limited to 16 late drop credits. *The late drop deadline is Friday November 10, 2023 at 23:59 (Eastern Time).*
+A baccalaureate student is limited to 16 late drop credits. *The late drop deadline is Friday April 5, 2024 at 23:59 (Eastern Time).*

 ## Tutoring